DasunNethsara-04/CCBC-Gravity-Splash-Screen/readme.txt

 ATTENTION!!!

+Install this module ("Pillow") before you run the program.
+It is a required module to execute the program.
+Open Command Prompt and type the command below, then press Enter.

+pip install pillow

 First of all, you need to specify the main application’s exe file to launch!
 And install fonts.
 To do it follow all of these instructions.